ajbr0wn/whoom/README.md

 ### Running entirely on GitHub Pages

 GitHub Pages only hosts static files, so the entire app now runs in the browser.
-Users provide their own API key and the React frontend communicates directly with the LLM provider.
+Users choose an LLM provider (OpenAI, Anthropic, Google Gemini or a local Llama server) and supply the appropriate API key.
+The React frontend communicates directly with the selected provider.
 See [docs/github_pages_architecture.md](docs/github_pages_architecture.md) for a description of this approach.